-- 76.1 A Member providing a Financial AdvisoryPlanning Service shall establish the basis for the Financial Planning Advice to be provided with reference to: - (a) information provided by the Client or verified by the Client where otherwise sourced; and - (b) the Member's evaluation of the results of the research of alternative strategies and courses of action that can reasonably be expected to meet the Client's financial needs, objectives and priorities, including the relative effectiveness of the alternative strategies and courses of action.
+- 6.1 A Member providing a Financial Planning Service shall establish the basis for the Financial Planning Advice to be provided with reference to: - (a) information provided by the Client and/or verified by the Client where otherwise sourced; and - (b) the Member's evaluation of the results of the research of alternative strategies and courses of action that can reasonably be expected to meet the Client's financial needs, objectives and priorities, including the relative effectiveness of the alternative strategies and courses of action.

-76.2 A Member providing a Financial Advisory Service Planning Advice shall take reasonable steps to ensure that the Financial Planning Advice takes into consideration:

-- (a) the agreed scope of the Financial Advisory Service Planning Advice including any limitations of scope; - (b) the Client's financial needs, objectives and priorities; - (c) the information provided byrelating to the ClientClient's relevant circumstances; - (d) significant assumptions used to develop the Financial Planning Advice; and - (e) the analysis and evaluation of the Client's situation at the time of providing the Financial Planning Advice. - 76.3 A Member shall gather sufficient appropriate evidence by such means as inspection, inquiry, computation and analysis to establish a reasonable basis for the Financial Planning Advice provided.
-When determining the extent and quality of evidence necessary, the Member shall exercise professional judgment, considering the nature of the Financial Advisory ServicePlanning Advice, the Member's understanding of the Client's financial needs, objectives, priorities and the Client's relevant circumstances, and shall act in accordance with the Best Interests of the Client. - 76.4 A Member providing a-Financial Advisory ServicePlanning Advice shall agree withinform the Client_of all significant assumptions and their sensitivities that are reasonably expected to impact upon the Financial Planning Advice.-The Member shall agree with the Client to the extent practicable all significant assumptions and their sensitivities that impact upon the advice taking into consideration the Client's relevant circumstances.
-The Member shall document the significant assumptions used to prepare the Financial Adviceadvice. - 76.5 Where a Member who is providing a Financial AdvisoryPlanning Service uses estimates, forecasts or projections in the Financial Planning Advice, the Member shall ensure that those estimates, forecasts or projections are presented and communicated in a manner that avoids the implication of greater certainty than in fact exists. - 76.6 A Member shall not provide a Financial AdvisoryPlanning Service if the Member finds that information on which the Financial Planning Advice is to be based contains false or misleading information or omits material information.

-- 76.7 If a Member subsequently becomes aware within a reasonably short time frame that Financial Planning Advice provided is based on or is likely to have been based on materially false or misleading information, the Member shallshould take reasonable steps to withdraw the Financial Advice from use by the Client.
-The Member shall notify the Client that and take appropriate steps to revise the advice.
-Factors to consider in determining appropriate steps include: - ability to locate the Client; - whether the Financial Advice financial product upon which the advice has been withdrawn provided has been sold; and - whether the Client has followed the Member's advice.
+- 6.2 A Member providing a-Financial Planning Service_Advice_shall take reasonable steps to ensure that the Financial Planning Advice takes into consideration: - (a) the agreed scope of the Financial Planning ServiceAdvice including any limitations of scope; - (b) the Client's financial needs, objectives and priorities; - (c) the information provided relating toby the Client's relevant circumstances; - (d) significant assumptions used to develop the Financial Planning Advice; and - (e) the analysis and evaluation of the Client's situation at the time of providing the Financial Planning Advice. - 6.3 A Member shall gather sufficient appropriate evidence by such means as inspection, inquiry, computation and analysis to establish a reasonable basis for the Financial Planning Advice provided.
+When determining the extent and quality of evidence necessary, the Member shall exercise professional judgment, considering the nature of the Financial Planning ServiceAdvice, the Member's understanding of the Client's financial needs, objectives, priorities and the Client's relevant circumstances, and shall act in accordance with the bBest est interests obligations as defined in Division 2 of Part 7.7A of the Corporations Act 2001 of the Client. - 6.4 A Member providing a Financial Planning Service Advice shall inform the Client of all significant assumptions and their sensitivities that are reasonably expected to impact upon the Financial Planning Advice.
+The Member shall agree with the Client to the extent reasonable practicable all significant assumptions and their sensitivities that impact upon the advice taking into consideration the Client's relevant circumstances.
+The Member shall document the significant assumptions used to prepare the advice. - 6.5 Where a Member who is providing a Financial Planning Service uses estimates, forecasts or projections in the Financial Planning Advice, the Member shall ensure that those estimates, forecasts or projections are presented and communicated in a manner that avoids the implication of greater certainty than in fact exists. - 6.6 A Member shall not provide a Financial Planning Service if the Member finds that information on which the Financial Planning Advice is to be based contains false or misleading information or omits material information. - 6.7 If a Member subsequently becomes aware within a reasonably short time frame that Financial Planning Advice provided is based on or is likely to have been based on materially false or misleading information, the Member shall should take reasonable steps to notify the Client and take appropriate steps to revise the advice.
+Factors to consider in determining appropriate steps include: - ability to locate the Client; - whether the financial product upon which the advice has been provided has been sold; and - whether the Client has followed the Member's advice.